 I’m still scared but I’m ready.

 Do you want to feel like you have stepped into a family night from the past?
 You can do just that at the Starlite Drive-in!
-We enjoyed an old-fashioned night out recently with our kids.
+We enjoyed an old-fashioned night out with our kids.
 I was trying to find a place for a family night that the girls would enjoy but that would be a good option for a newborn.
-Octavia was only a month old at the time.
+Octavia is only a month old.

 We took the minivan for this trip.
 We turned the backseat around and laid out blankets in the back.
 The kids had a blast.
 I didn’t have to worry about where to feed the baby.
 Best of all we got to spend some time together snuggling and it gave us a great memory.
 Your kids only stay little for a short time.
 Make as many amazing memories as you can!

 Packing for children can be quite tedious and leave you questioning every choice.
 You don’t want to be bogged down by heavy luggage but you also do not want to be stuck without a spare outfit when you need it most.
 The first step to deciding how many outfits your child needs is to figure out what their normal daily needs are at home.
 Do they get dirty a lot?
 Are they toilet trained?
 Then consider where you are going and what your activities will be.
 Will you be outside?
 Any special outings that require a nicer option?
 What will the weather be like?
 Do you need to layer to accommodate changes throughout the day?